Here’s why we always have some Biljac at home (both in the freezer and in the fridge) at all times…

 - This means that our dogs only receive this tasty treat when we’re at home and when we’ve remembered to transfer some from the freezer to the refrigerator to thaw out.

-- Plus, it may be harder than most dog treats to find in local stores.
+- Plus, it may be harder than other dog treats to find in local stores.

 Where To Find Biljac Frozen Dog Food

-You’ll have to look a little harder to find places that sell Biljac frozen dog food.
+It’s true.
+You’ll probably have to look a little harder to find stores that sell Biljac frozen dog food.

 For the longest time, only feed supply stores and non-commercial pet supply stores carried it.